Master the Short Game

 Why It’s the Fastest Way to Lower Your Golf Scores

-Mastering your short game in golf is often the difference between being a good golfer and becoming a great one.
-While big drives make headlines, it’s what you do within 100 yards of the green that consistently lowers scores and wins matches.
-This article explores why becoming a short game master is essential—and how it can transform your performance on the course.
+Mastering your short game in golf often separates good golfers from great ones.
+While big drives make headlines, what you do within 100 yards of the green consistently lowers scores and wins matches.
+This article analyzes why becoming a short game master is essential and how it has the ability to transform your performance on the course.

 What Is the Short Game?

 The short game includes any shot played from approximately 100 yards or closer to the hole.
-These shots require precision, control, and creativity.
+These shots call for precision, control, and creativity.
 Common short game components include:

 - Putting – All strokes on the green with a putter.